 - Understand the stages of the transition process

 - Describe common feelings and behaviors experienced during each stage of the process

-- Describe tools, techniques and skills to help you transition through change
+- Describe tools, techniques, and skills to help you transition through change

 Emotional Intelligence: A Deep Dive (2.0 CME credits)

 Emotional Intelligence (EQ) is the capacity for recognizing our own feelings and those of others, for motivating ourselves, and for managing emotions effectively in ourselves and others.
-EQ has been found to be more important for success at work than either traditional intelligence (IQ) or technical skills; and EQ competencies can be learned!
-This session is based the work of Daniel Goleman and on the Emotional and Social Competency Inventory (ESCI), a tool to help develop these competencies.
+EQ has been found to be more important for success at work than either traditional intelligence (IQ) or technical skills.
+EQ competencies can be learned!
+This session is based on the work of Daniel Goleman and on the Emotional and Social Competency Inventory (ESCI), a tool to help develop these competencies.
 Come to this session to learn about the competencies of emotional and social intelligence, have the chance to experience your own ESCI feedback, and learn how to use this information to help improve performance and relationships.

 Requires pre-work of an online 360° assessment.
 This assessment requires that you invite others to assess you as well.
 Your results will be provided during the session.
 Information on the pre-work is provided upon registration by email two weeks prior to session start date.

 Concept Mapping for Engaging Students in Meaningful Learning (1.5 CME credits)